tosakakun/NumberPlaceMaker/README.md

 1. Create the required number of holes on the board.
 1. Check to see if there is a unique solution.

+This library attempts to create Number Place in a straightforward manner and may not be able to create it.